 - 3M 467MP, which offers short-term heat resistance up to 400° F, solvent resistance, and high shear strength

 In addition, we offer a range of other adhesives, including FLEXcon, Avery, and General Formulations.
 Our team is ready and willing to help you find the right adhesive solution for your application.
-Whether you need assistance with a new name plate or an existing one that fails to meet adhesive requirements, we can engineer a solution that meets your needs.
+Whether you need assistance with a new name plate or an existing one that fails to meet adhesive requirements, we can engineer a creative product solution that meets your needs.

 Check out our graphic overlay, nameplate, and data plate printing pages to learn more about our product identification adhesive capabilities.
 To discuss your product specifications with one of our team members, request a consultation.